 - In Task Manager, enable all your startup programs

-Have any of the solutions here helped fix the antivirus blocking PowerPoint issue?
+Did any of the solutions here helped you fix the Presentation cannot be opened issue caused by your antivirus?
 Let us know in the comments section below.